ppanyukov/Terraform.Modules/azure/aad_group_members/README.md

 Motivation for the module:

+* Display Terraform Plan which is meaningful.

+    The raw resource `azuread_group_member` only shows object IDs which makes it impossible to make judgement whether the assignment is correct.
+See: https://github.com/hashicorp/terraform-provider-azuread/issues/390

 * Make it a simple one-stop shop for all group membership operations using familiar names, including:
     * Group members.
     * User members.
     * Managed Identity members (TODO).
     * Service Principal members (TODO).

-* Display Terraform Plan which is meaningful.

-    The raw resource `azuread_group_member` only shows object IDs which makes it impossible to make judgement whether the assignment is correct.

 ## How to use this module?